Leonard J[ordan] Lehrman was born in Kansas, on August 20, 1949, the first of 3 children and elder son of |

 In 2006 he became, with Richard Corey, Co-Director of the National Committee to Reopen the Rosenberg Case (NCCRC).
 (In 2010 he became the group's Corresponding Secretary and conducted a celebration at Local 802 of Earl Robinson's centennial.)
 Following his departure from that organization, in 2011 he and others announced the formation of an International Committee on the Arts for Social Justice (ICASJ).

-A member of ASCAP, GEMA, the American Music Center, the American Guild of Organists, the Guild of Temple Musicians, the Society for American Music, the Music Critics Association of North America, the Music Library Association (Founder of the Composers/Performers Roundtable), and the American Civil Liberties Union, he is Artistic Administrator of The Professor Edgar H. Lehrman Memorial Foundation, Inc., Co-Founder (with Helene Williams) of the Elie Siegmeister Society and Court Street Music in Valley Stream, and Archivist Emeritus of The Long Island Composers Alliance (of which he was president for 7 years, 1991-98).
+A member of ASCAP, GEMA, the American Guild of Organists, the Guild of Temple Musicians, the American Civil Liberties Union, and formerly of the American Music Center, the Society for American Music, the Music Critics Association of North America, the Conductors Guild, and the Music Library Association (Founder of the Composers/Performers Roundtable), he is Artistic Administrator of The Professor Edgar H. Lehrman Memorial Foundation, Inc., Co-Founder (with Helene Williams) of the Elie Siegmeister Society and Court Street Music in Valley Stream, and Archivist Emeritus of The Long Island Composers Alliance (of which he was president for 7 years, 1991-98).

 On Oct.
 13, 2016, at the invitation of The Lotus Club of NY, he gave a talk on his life and works, with 2 musical examples, viewable here.